tshatrov/ichiran/README.md

 ## Notes

-Currently incompatible with latest Postmodern due to [this issue](https://github.com/marijnh/Postmodern/issues/70).
-Please use ichiran branch of [my fork of Postmodern](https://github.com/tshatrov/Postmodern/tree/ichiran) until this is fixed.
+Currently incompatible with Postmodern on quicklisp due to [this issue](https://github.com/marijnh/Postmodern/issues/70).
+Please use the master branch of [Postmodern](https://github.com/marijnh/Postmodern) until quicklisp updates it.

 ## Installation

 1. Download [JMDict](ftp://ftp.monash.edu.au/pub/nihongo/JMdict.gz) and JMDict data from [here](http://edrdg.org/~smg/cgi-bin/hgweb-jmdictdb.cgi/file/9389981dcd33/pg/data?style=gitweb).
 Optionally also obtain [kanjidic2.xml](http://www.csse.monash.edu.au/~jwb/kanjidic2/kanjidic2.xml.gz) to use ichiran/kanji functionality.
 2. Create a settings.lisp file based on the provided settings.lisp.template file with the correct paths to the abovementioned files and the database connection parameters.
 3. The code can be loaded as a regular ASDF system.
 Use quicklisp to easily install all the dependencies.
 However note the Postmodern remark above.
 4.
    * Easy mode: Use database dump from [the release page](https://github.com/tshatrov/ichiran/releases) to create a suitable database.
 Make sure ```settings.lisp``` contains the correct connection parameters.
 Use ```(ichiran/maintenance:add-errata)``` to make database up to date.
    * Hard mode: Use ```(ichiran/maintenance:full-init)``` to completely initialize the database.
 Use ```(ichiran/maintenance:load-jmdict)``` followed by ```(ichiran/maintenance:load-best-readings)``` to initialize only `ichiran/dict` and not `ichiran/kanji`.
 Either way, this will take a few hours or so.
 5. Use ```(ichiran/test:run-all-tests)``` to check that the installation satisfies the tests.